-3.15 The National Policy Planning Framework (NPPF2019) para 172 states that great weight should be given to preserving the landscape and scenic beauty of the AONBs; and this is strongly supported in the Plymouth and South West Devon Joint Local Plan Dev25.
+3.15 The National Policy Planning Framework (NPPFDec2023) para.182 states that great weight should be given to conserving and enhancing landscape and scenic beauty in National Parks, the Broads and AONB's which have the highest status of protection in relation to these issues, strongly supported in JLP Policy Dev25.
 Planning for the South Devon AONB: Planning Guidance Version 1 (2017).